xmrminer01102018/VegaToolsNConfigs/README.md

 LIMITATIONS

-Three Vega GPUs per motherboard for XMR mining.
+Four Vega GPUs per motherboard for XMR mining.
 Risers and extenders do not work.

 Lists of tested hardware - Coming soon.